railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

    In order to automatically generate a task, you have to install the module :mod:`project_mrp` which requires the installation of the module :mod:`project`.

 By default, the generated task is not linked to any project.
 You can change this behaviour by creating a project and link the service to this project.
-This can be done in the ``Product`` form, on the tab :guilabel:`Procurement & Locations` in the :guilabel:`Miscellaneous` section.
+This can be done in the ``Product`` form, on the tab :guilabel:`Information` .
 Select the project to be linked in the ``Project`` field.

 .. figure:: images/service_prj.png
     :scale: 75